kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 ## Order Confirmation

-If existing user has balance in wallet, the order will get confirmed and it will redirected to the verify website ownership page.
+If existing user has balance in wallet, the order will get confirmed and you will redirect to the verify website ownership page.

-If New user do not have any credits system, it will redirect to the payment page and then to the verify website ownership page.
+If new user does not have any credits, it will redirect to the payment page and then to the verify website ownership page.

 ## Verify Website Ownership

-Sign in to your domain name provider and add the generated TXT record for you into your [DNS Configuration](https://www.youtube.com/watch?v=yQEG62PwVWw).
+Sign in to your domain name provider and add the generated TXT record for you into your [DNS Configuration](https://www.youtube.com/watch?v=K1B5UwSBwko).

 ![domain_verify](./images/domain_verify.png)